Dedham, Massachusetts: Other boards and committees

 The five elected members of the Planning Board make studies and prepare plans concerning the resources, possibilities, and needs of the town.
 It also prepares the Master Plan.
-Currently the board is chaired by John Bethoney, with Michael A. Podolski, Esq. serving as vice-chair.
-James E. Brien IV serves as Clerk.
-James F. McGrail and Jessica Porter are also members.
+Currently the board is chaired by Michael A. Podolski, Esq., with Jessica Porter serving as Vice Chair.
+James E. O'Brien IV serves as Clerk.
+John Bethoney and James F. McGrail, Esq. are also members.
 Andrew Pepoli serves as an unelected Associate.

 There are five elected members of the Parks & Recreation Commission.
 Section 3-10 of the Town Charter states that the goal of the commission is to promote physical education, play, recreation, sport and other programs for people of all ages.
-The commission is currently chaired by Alix O'Connell, with Chuck Dello Iacono and Lisa Farnham serving as Vice Chair.
-Lisa Moran and Jon Briggs are also members.
+The commission is currently chaired by Lisa Farnham, with Jon Briggs serving as Vice Chair.
+Lisa Moran, Chuck Dello Iacono, and Ryan O'Toole are also members.

 There are five elected Commissioners of Trust Funds who manage and control all funds left, given, bequeathed, or devised to the town, and distribute the income in accordance with the terms of the respective trusts.
-The commission's Chair is Emily Reynolds, with Salvatore A Spada serving as Vice Chair.
-Nicole P Munchbach, Bob Desmond, and Dan Jon Oneil Jr. are also members.
+The commission's Chair is Emily Reynolds, with Nicole P Munchbach serving as Vice Chair and Salvatore A Spada as Clerk.
+Robert Desmond and Dan Jon Oneil Jr. are also members.

 There are five members of the Housing Authority Board.
 Four are elected by the Town and one is appointed by the Commonwealth Commissioner of Community Affairs.
 As members of the Board, they have all of the powers and duties which are given to housing authorities under the constitution and laws of the Commonwealth.
 The current chair is Donna M. Brown Rego and Margaret Matthews serves as the Assistant Chair & State Appointee.
 Skye Kessler serves as Treasurer, John B. Kane as Assistant Treasurer, and John Wagner as a member.